Feller buncher: Types of felling heads

-Productivity

-Comparing other harvesting systems such as chainsaw and harvester, feller buncher has the relatively high productivity among them.
-The weekly production of the feller buncher was 627 cubic meters of usable logs, while the chainsaw system and harvester system could produce 163 cubic meters and 239 cubic meters respectively.
-There are several factors affecting the level of productivity of the feller buncher.
-They include characteristics of stand, terrain conditions, operation location, and the performance of the operator.
-Many studies indicated that the trees size and the gradient of the slope are the major factors impacting the overall productivity.
-There was a research suggested that productivity has a significant positive relationship with the tree size which means the larger stem size, larger tree height or larger diameter at breast height (DBH) results in a high productivity of the feller buncher.
-Terrain conditions such as ground slope and terrain roughness have a significant negative relationship to the productivity of feller buncher which means the steeper of the land or rough terrain condition can bring negative effect to the productivity.
-One of the studies had found that feller buncher might reduce its productivity when performing operation on a very uneven surface with slopes of more than 20%.
-However, larger tree size does not necessarily lead to high productivity.
-The same study compared the operation time when performing clear-cut of the stands with two different average DBH, 24.6 cm and 34.3 cm respectively.
-Result showed that the productivity when operating the second stand decreased by 32.3% because the time consumption was doubled when larger stands required two-stage of cutting operation.

 Cost-effectiveness

-The purchase cost of a feller buncher is around $180,000 and its fuel consumption and lubricant consumption is high among other mechanical harvesting equipment.
+The purchase cost of a feller buncher is around $180,000 USD and its fuel consumption and lubricant consumption is high among other mechanical harvesting equipment.
 The feller buncher also has the highest hourly cost which is around $99.5 when comparing other equipment such as a harvesters and grapple skidders.
 Although the total cost of feller buncher is high in overall, the unit production price is the lowest which explains why feller buncher is considered the most cost-effective harvesting equipment.
 The average unit cost of the feller buncher is $12.1/m3 while the unit cost of the harvesters is $16.5/m3.
 The unit cost of the feller buncher is primary affected by the tree size and the tree volume.
 The unit felling cost is lower when the tree size increased.
 For example, tree with 5 inches at DBH has the unit cost of $70 while tree with 15 inches at DBH has the unit cost of $12.
 As the cost of feller buncher is high, only large tree volume can produce more profit to cover the high average cost.
 In terms of stump height, lower stump height can maximise the use of natural resources and prevent wood waste.
 Mechanical felling such as using feller buncher can prevent 30% of value loss caused by the high stumps.